anlai2/SoMa-App/README.md

 - With SafeTrek, users will have a peace of mind while making transactions with strangers, having emergency responses with a push of a button.

--SoMa also allows users to purchase items online safely with certified SafeTrek user profiles.
+- SoMa also allows users to purchase items online safely with certified SafeTrek user profiles.

 ### Screenshots